maikully/settrainer/README.md

 App link: https://maikully.github.io/settrainer/

 The website shows the user two cards and gives them five options.
 To progress, the user selects the card that completes a set with the first two.
+Practice matching sets in Practice Mode, or match as many sets as you can in 1 minute with lockouts and ramping difficulty in 1-Blitz!

 Thanks to [Lucia Tian](https://luciatian.org) for the symbol SVGs and [setwithfriends](https://github.com/ekzhang/setwithfriends) for the code to get started!